-The Meadowvale “Ice Puppys” Program offers an introduction to hockey for 4 – 6 year old boys and girls in a fun and non-competitive environment.
+The Meadowvale “Ice Puppys” Program offers an introduction to hockey for 4 – 6 year old girls and boys in a fun and non-competitive environment.
 Kids will have the opportunity to learn the fundamentals of the game while gaining confidence and developing their abilities at the appropriate level.

 What makes Meadowvale Minor Hockey a great experience?